arushiv/regulatoryAnnotations_comparisons/README.md

 $ snakemake --help
 ```
 # Step 4: Execute analyses
-Now change to the analysis directories and run snakemake using the respective Snakefiles.
+Now change into the analysis directories and run snakemake using the respective Snakefiles.
 Each Snakefile will check for and download required data if missing as per the `Snakefile_config` in the top directory.

 Below are the analysis directories corresponding to each figure:
 ```